 Portage Bikeway (more than 17 miles of shared-use trails and more than 35 miles of on-road bike lanes)

 Pumpkinvine Nature Trail (noteworthy trail in northern Indiana)

 Randonneuring Routes (in SW Michigan; most start in Kalamazoo/Portage; many are in draft form; not all are an official RUSA.org route)

-Southwest Michigan: Road and Trail Bicycle Guide (Detailed Insets and Bicycle Safety)
+Southwest Michigan: Road and Trail Bicycle Guide (excellent map of region)

 Strava Global Heat Map (interactive map showing where bicyclists who download their ride files into the Strava database have actually ridden; one way to answer the question of where bicyclists are actually riding, color coded to show ride frequency)